TizenTeam/tau/README.md

 and styling of the widgets should broadly adhere to the jQuery Mobile styling approach.

-Instructions for using web-ui-fw in your own project are in the **Using a web-ui-fw distribution** section.
+Instructions for using tizen-web-ui-fw in your own project are in the **Using a tizen-web-ui-fw distribution** section.

-If you are interested in working on web-ui-fw itself, please see HACKING.md.
+If you are interested in working on tizen-web-ui-fw itself, please see HACKING.md.

 **Note: This is the first release of the project, and there are